tinymce/tinymce-docs/plugins/comments.md

 Comments can cause an issue if the Full Page plugin `fullpage` appears before Comments 2.0 plugin `tinycomments` in the plugin list, and "tinycomments" is configured to use `embedded mode`.

 The consequence of this situation is that when a saved document is re-opened, the comment data is lost (but the highlights are still there).
 This is because the comment data is in the wrong place.
 The order that the plugins appear affects the order that the `getContent` hooks are processed in.
-The `fullpage` adds outer elements to the content and then `tinycomments` adds its comment data outside those markers. `tinycomments` expects to find its data inside the content, but having `fullpage` add outer `<html>` elements before `tinycomments` adds its comment data.
-This results in the comment data being lost
+This creates an issue with `tinycomments` working as expected since the `fullpage` plugin adds outer `<html>` elements before `tinycomments` adds its comment data.

 For a workaround, please ensure that `tinycomments` is listed before `fullpage` in the plugins list.
 This should result in `tinycomments` working properly.